dhis2/dhis2-docs/src/developer/web-api/users.md

 This has the effect of signing the current user out and signing in the new user, but it looks seamless as it is happening.

+Note that this API call will likely change in the future, but its general function will remain the same.

 To see a list of users that can be switched to, use this API call:

 ```